Your Shield Against the State

 Violating a family protective order is also a serious domestic violence offense.
 Such a violation can occur in several different ways, depending on the terms of the order.

 For legal support to face your domestic violence accusations, contact Lanzillo Law, PLLC.
-Attorney Lanzillo is committed to fighting for defendants and has the trial experience and skill necessary to strategize your way through court.
+Attorney Lanzillo is committed to fighting for defendants and has the trial experience and skill to strategize your way through court.